What is a telegraphic transfer: Compare fees of 9 Malaysian banks

 What is a telegraphic transfer?

-A telegraphic transfer - also known as a telex transfer, and shortened to TT - is an electronic way of sending funds from one bank account to another.
+A telegraphic transfer - also known as a telex transfer, international wire transfer and shortened to TT - is an electronic way of sending funds from one bank account to another.

 Telegraphic transfers are often used for international payments, and can be relatively expensive compared to other transactions.
 One reason for this is that TT payments often use the SWIFT network.
 SWIFT is a secure way of passing information from one bank to another, but it takes time, and can push up costs.
 Using the SWIFT network, several banks work together to process one payment, and may each charge for their services.

-As well as transfer fees, you may also find that there’s a markup added to the exchange rate used if you need currency conversion.
-Telegraphic transfers usually arrive at their destination in 2 to 4 business days.
+As well as transfer fees, you may also find that there’s a markup added to the exchange rate used to the mid-market rate if you need currency conversion.
+Telegraphic transfers usually arrive at their destination in up to 5 business days.

 Example: Sending 10,000 MYR from Malaysia to a £ bank account in the United Kingdom

-This table shows why you need to check both the exchange rate offered and the transfer fee you’ll pay, when you’re choosing an international payment service.
-Although some banks’ transfer fees may look cheaper than Wise, with exchange rates considered, Wise is up to 7x cheaper than Malaysian banks.
+This calculator shows why you need to check both the exchange rate offered and the transfer fee you’ll pay, when you’re choosing an international payment service.
+Although some banks’ transfer fees may look cheaper than Wise, with exchange rates considered, Wise can be cheaper than Malaysian banks.

 Telegraphic transfer exchange rate (TT rate)